btcspark/btcspark-zkevm-node/docs/running_local.md

 ## A look at how the binary works:

-The `zkevm-node` allows certain commands to interact with smart contracts, run certain components, create encryption files and print out debug information.
+The `b2-zkevm-node` allows certain commands to interact with smart contracts, run certain components, create encryption files and print out debug information.

 To interact with the binary program we provide docker compose files, and a Makefile to spin up/down the different services and components, ensuring a smooth deployment locally and better interface in command line for developers.

 ## Controlling the environment

-> All the data is stored inside of each docker container, this means once you remove the container, the data will be lost.
+> All the rollup data is stored inside of each docker container, this means once you remove the container, the data will be lost.

 To run the environment:
+Starting the L1 network requires network initialized data
+  1. which can be obtained locally from [b2network/b2-node-single-client-all-data](https://github.com/b2network/b2-node-single-client-all-data).
+  2. In addition, it can also exec npm deployRollupContract in repo [b2-zkevm-contracts/package.json at main · b2network/b2-zkevm-contracts](https://github.com/b2network/b2-zkevm-contracts/blob/main/package.json#L86) to generate.
+  3. Then modify the configuration of the corresponding service in docker-compose.yml and mount it into the container. eg:
+      ```bash
+      intel-10400f b2-zkevm-node git:(develop) ✗ grep -irn 'b2-node-single-client-all-data' test/docker-compose.yml
+      345:      - /root/b2-node-single-client-all-data:/root/.ethermintd
+      ```
 The `test/` directory contains scripts and files for developing and debugging.

 ```bash